jmineau/uataq/docs/source/quickstart.rst

 .. ipython:: python

-   from lair import uataq
+   import uataq

    lab = uataq.laboratory

-The :data:`laboratory` object is a singleton instance of the :class:`~lair.uataq._laboratory.Laboratory` class which is initialized with the :doc:`UATAQ configuration file <config>`.
+The :data:`laboratory` object is a singleton instance of the :class:`~uataq._laboratory.Laboratory` class which is initialized with the :doc:`UATAQ configuration file <config>`.
 The configuration file is a JSON file which specifies UATAQ site characteristics including name, location, status, research groups collecting data, and installed instruments.

-The :class:`~lair.uataq._laboratory.Laboratory` object contains the following attributes:
+The :class:`~uataq._laboratory.Laboratory` object contains the following attributes:

  - sites : A list of site identifiers.
  - instruments : A list of instrument names.